This is Why Internal and External Communication Should Work In Harmony

 HSBC

 The HSBC NOW twitter feed uses social media internally to talk to staff and externally to promote the bank and interact with customers.
-A great example of social media giving a voice to employees and creating a positive business image at the same time.
+This a great example of social media giving a voice to employees and creating a positive business image at the same time.

 In conclusion...

 Both internal and external communications are crucial to enhance any business.
-Whilst distinct in their focus and aims, it is also important to remember that they should also work in harmony to promote a consistent message across the board.
+Internal communications target employees.
+External communications target the public, partners and customers.
+Yes, they’re different, but they need to align.
+Whilst distinct in their focus and aims, they should also work in harmony to promote a consistent message across the board.

 New call-to-action